Friends of Imiliwaha help to improve the quality of life in Imiliwaha, Tanzania through education and healthcare.

 She was the third of six children of extremely poor farmers who had to work on their small plot all day just to eke out a bare existence for the family.
 Their two-room house in a nearby village was completely lacking in furniture and the family slept on mats spread on the dirt floor.
 They had only enough food for one meal a day.
 And they had a daughter who was severely disabled.

 While the rest of the family was out working or going to school, they kept Maria at home, because they feared that in her helpless state she would be molested or sexually assaulted and possibly become pregnant by boys in the village.
-Maria could not speak or walk and had not had any schooling in her thirteen years of life.
+Maria could not speak or walk and had not had any schooling in her twelve years of life.
 Sr. Afra knew of many cases where disabled teenagers had become pregnant and had to give up the children they bore, because they couldn’t take care of them.

-When the sisters met Maria, besides being unable to talk and walk, she was undernourished and looked much younger than thirteen.
+When the sisters met Maria, besides being unable to talk and walk, she was undernourished and looked much younger than twelve.
 She propelled herself by sitting on her legs and using her hands to get forward motion.
 She made sounds something like vowel sounds but she could not speak because she could not lift her tongue.
 Although Sister Afra has orphans and poor neighborhood children as boarders at her school, she is not equipped to take care of such a disabled child.
-She knew, however, that she could not leave Maria in the empty house all day.
+She knew, however, that her parents could not leave Maria in the empty house all day.
 So, with the parents’ consent, she took a chance and brought her to the convent.

 Almost immediately, a small miracle occurred.
 The other young boarders accepted the new arrival wholeheartedly.
 They talked, read, and sang to her and helped her move around.
 Within days, Maria was interacting with her new companions and, with the sounds she could make, greeting them warmly when they came “home” from school which was just across the street.